adamsilver/fdpb/02-Checkout.md

 ![Check details](./images/?.png)

-Some checkout flows don't have a ‘Check and confirm’ page.
+Checkout flows are often designed not to have this page.
 After all, it's an extra page and slows down time to completion.
 But completion time is a dangerous metric in which to infer a well-designed experience.
 Particularly if it's the *only* metric.

 There is little worse than submitting an order when the user didn't expect it.
-The text in the submit button shouldn't be ‘Continue’ as this implies there are further steps when there aren't, leading to this exact problem.
+The button text shouldn't be ‘Continue’ as this implies there are further steps when there aren't, leading to this exact problem.

-Similarly submitting an order with an honest mistake in it is frustrating.
+Similarly submitting an errorneous order is frustrating and time consuming.
 Even the most sophisticated validation mechanism cannot eradicate human error.
-Even if everything *looks* right and is formatted correctly, it doesn't mean mistakes aren't present.
+Even if everything *looks* right and is formatted correctly, there could still be mistakes.

-For example, take Mary (I made her up), a mother of two, one of which is a baby.
-It's late at night and shes tired and stressed.
-To make it worse she's ran out of nappies.
+For example, take Mary (I made her up), a mother of two, one is a baby.
+It's late, the baby is up, screaming obviously and naturally, Mary is tired and stressed.
+To make things worse she's ran out of nappies.

-She goes online, adds them to her basket, and goes to checkout.
+She adds them to her basket and hits ‘Checkout’.
 But she ordered the wrong nappies and used the wrong card.
 Both the nappies and the card are valid.
 But she needed different nappies and she wanted to use a different card&mdash;one that is not in the red.

-Having spent a lot of time answering all the questions needed to complete the order, it's only human and respectful to give Mary the chance to review her order and make amends where necessary.
+Having spent a lot of time filling out the forms, it's only human and respectful to give Mary the chance to review her order and make amends where necessary.

-This saves the business a lot of time and money too.
+This saves the business a lot of time and money.
 If she makes the wrong order then she'll need to return it.
 This is costly and time-consuming, especially if the business offers free returns.

 ### Amending the order

-Each section in the flow is represented in the check page.
-They can edit any of those sections easily by clicking *change*.
-When they do, they are taken to the dedicated page.
+What it looks like:

 ![Reference One Thing Per Page Smashing Screenshot](./images/?.png)

-This is one benefit of using the One Thing Per Page approach.
-It allows users to jump back and forth easily.
-Page loads are fast, and each page has minimal noise, providing the user with just what they asked for to make the necessary change.
+Each step is represented in the ‘Check and confirm’ page.
+The user can check and amend each step by clicking *change*.
+Using One Thing Per Page enables users to jump back and forth easily.
+Page loads are fast, and each page has minimal noise which makes amends focussed.

 For example, if they want to update their delivery option to "Next Day" then they simply choose it, and the system should update that, and take the user right back to the for another final review.